 STEP 1: CERAMIC CONTAINER

-Place the flower pot upside down on a hard flat surface like cement or a deck.
-The drainage hole should be drilled from the outside of the pot to the inside.
-Before drilling, you may want to place some newspaper or cardboard under the flower pot to protect the work surface.
+Place the flower pot upside down on a hard, flat surface, such as cement or a deck.
+Drill the drainage hole from the outside of the pot to the inside.
+Before drilling, place newspaper or cardboard under the flower pot to protect the work surface.

-Decide where you want to place the hole in the bottom of the flower pot.
-You need at least one drainage hole that is usually placed in the center of the pot base.
-If it is a large pot, you may want more holes.
+Decide where to place the hole in the bottom of the planter.
+At least one drainage hole is usually placed in the center of the pot base.
+You may want more holes if it is a very large pot.

 STEP 2: ATTACH THE BIT TO THE DRILL

-A good drill is important so you have enough power needed to properly drill through the pot.
-It can be an electric drill or a battery-powered one.
-If using a battery-powered drill, make sure it is thoroughly charged.
+You can find these drill bits at a local hardware store.
+A good drill is essential to have enough power to properly drill through the pot.
+It can be an electric or battery-powered cordless drill.
+If using a battery-powered drill, ensure it is thoroughly charged.

 STEP 3: BEGIN DRILLING

-Many tutorial tell you to put masking tape where you want to drill the hole.
-Some tutorials use water when drilling.
-I have drilled holes in many flowerpots and found both of these techniques unnecessary.
+Many tutorials tell you to put masking tape where you want to drill the hole, and some use water when drilling.
+I have drilled holes in many ceramic containers and found both techniques unnecessary.

-Holding the drill in one hand and with the other hand apply a firm amount of pressure to the top of the drill, slowly begin drilling until the bit begins to drill into the surface of the pot.
-Then lighten up on the pressure, increase the speed of the power drill and drill the rest of the drainage hole into the flowerpot.
+Begin drilling at a slow speed until the bit begins to drill into the pot's surface.
+Then lighten up on the pressure, increase the speed of the power drill, and drill the rest of the drainage hole into the flowerpot.

 Wipe away the dust and rinse the flower pot with water.